shivcodecf/code-x/codex/README.md

 Deployed on Vercel

+🚧 Known Issues
+Minor animation flicker during some fast route switches.

+Scroll restoration may behave inconsistently on certain mobile browsers.

 📬 Contact
-For queries or improvements, feel free to open an issue or contact me shivamyadav2113128@gmail.com
+For questions, suggestions, or improvements, feel free to open an issue or contact me:

+📧 shivamyadav2113128@gmail.com